Sheridan Tongue: Early career

-As a schoolboy he went to the Royal Belfast Academical Institution (RBAI) and the City of Belfast School of Music (CBSM) and enjoyed musical studies before going on to university at Surrey University.
+As a schoolboy he went to the Royal Belfast Academical Institution (RBAI) and the City of Belfast School of Music (CBSM) and enjoyed musical studies before going on to at Surrey University.
 He graduated in 1989 with a BMus in Music and Sound Recording from the Tonmeister course at the University of Surrey, Tongue spent several years working in many commercial studios around London as a programmer, engineer, session musician and songwriter for recording artists including Blur, Beverly Knight, The Verve and Jocelyn Brown before setting up as a freelance film and television composer.

 Live appearances

 Sheridan has spoken at conferences around the world about music composing for television including SXSW.

 IN-IS

-Writing music under the pseudonym IN-IS, Sheridan has released two critically acclaimed albums Seven Days and 2068.
+Writing music under the pseudonym IN-IS, Sheridan has released two albums Seven Days and 2068.
 Hot Press described IN-IS's single Broken Ones feat.
 Haula as showcasing Sheridan's talent for "sleek electronic production and beautiful construction of sound".